What is Design and Visual Communication about?

 Connections

-Design and Visual Communications integrates with the other Technology subjects of Digital Technologies, Computer Science, and Materials and Processing Technologies.
+Design and Visual Communication integrates with the other Technology subjects of Digital Technologies, Computer Science, and Materials and Processing Technology.
 Students who take more than one Technology subject will have the opportunity to further refine their design thinking and to apply it in diverse contexts.

-Knowledge from Science and Mathematics will support students in their development of not only ideas but also provide a good understanding of materials and physical principals when designing for fit for purpose outcomes.
+Knowledge from the Learning Areas of Science and Mathematics and Statistics will support students in their development of ideas and provide a good understanding of materials and physical principles when designing for fit for purpose outcomes.

-Students of History, Pacific Studies, Geography, and Social Studies will be supported to meaningfully incorporate their learning of place into their design ideas.
+The subjects of History, Pacific Studies, Geography, and Social Studies will support students to meaningfully incorporate their learning of place into their design ideas.

-Design and Visual Communications connects with well with Social Sciences Learning Area, with a focus on finding solutions that work for people and the environment, while at the same time, incorporating historical or culturally-based knowledges.
+Design and Visual Communication connects well with the Social Sciences Learning Area, with a focus on finding solutions that work for people and the environment, while at the same time, incorporating historical or culturally-based knowledges.

-Students of Health Studies will be supported to develop design ideas that seek to improve others' wellbeing and that keep considerations of people at the centre of design thinking.
+Health Studies will support the development of design ideas that seek to improve others’ wellbeing and that keep considerations of people at the centre of their design thinking.

-The creative skills developed in Visual Arts will complement those learnt in Design and Visual Communications and will support students to develop their ability to communicate ideas visually in different contexts.
+The creative skills developed in Visual Arts will complement those learnt in Design and Visual Communication and will support students to develop their ability to communicate ideas visually in different contexts.

-Design and Visual Communications integrates with the other Technology subjects of Digital Technologies, Computer Science, and Materials and Processing Technologies.
+Design and Visual Communication integrates with the other Technology subjects of Digital Technologies, Computer Science, and Materials and Processing Technology.
 Students who take more than one Technology subject will have the opportunity to further refine their design thinking and to apply it in diverse contexts.

-Knowledge from Science and Mathematics will support students in their development of not only ideas but also provide a good understanding of materials and physical principals when designing for fit for purpose outcomes.
+Knowledge from the Learning Areas of Science and Mathematics and Statistics will support students in their development of ideas and provide a good understanding of materials and physical principles when designing for fit for purpose outcomes.

-Students of History, Pacific Studies, Geography, and Social Studies will be supported to meaningfully incorporate their learning of place into their design ideas.
+The subjects of History, Pacific Studies, Geography, and Social Studies will support students to meaningfully incorporate their learning of place into their design ideas.

-Design and Visual Communications connects with well with Social Sciences Learning Area, with a focus on finding solutions that work for people and the environment, while at the same time, incorporating historical or culturally-based knowledges.
+Design and Visual Communication connects well with the Social Sciences Learning Area, with a focus on finding solutions that work for people and the environment, while at the same time, incorporating historical or culturally-based knowledges.

-Students of Health Studies will be supported to develop design ideas that seek to improve others' wellbeing and that keep considerations of people at the centre of design thinking.
+Health Studies will support the development of design ideas that seek to improve others’ wellbeing and that keep considerations of people at the centre of their design thinking.

-The creative skills developed in Visual Arts will complement those learnt in Design and Visual Communications and will support students to develop their ability to communicate ideas visually in different contexts.
+The creative skills developed in Visual Arts will complement those learnt in Design and Visual Communication and will support students to develop their ability to communicate ideas visually in different contexts.

-Design and Visual Communications can provide students with a strong foundation for a variety of career paths and learning opportunities.
-Students will have already engaged in spatial or product design in some way or form in everyday-life.
+Design and Visual Communication can provide students with a strong foundation for a variety of career paths and learning opportunities.
 By taking Design and Visual Communication they will develop the necessary skills to bring their own ideas about spatial and product design forward through visual communication.

 These skills, such as drawing, drafting, and design thinking, can be applied in fields such as construction, engineering, interior design, landscape design, architecture, and urban planning.